Today’s Cup o’ Tea: Caffeine Cauldron, Mesa, AZ

 Come on in!

-I’m so glad you’ve found our perusable online community!
+I’m so glad you’ve found our online community!
 Here, we share ideas to create and market better writing, music, and “village.”

 Throw in a few “Coffee CommuniTea” coffee and tea-shop reviews, and we’re golden, right?
 What better places for writing, enjoying music, and creating community?

-Our goal is to generate success together, using fresh tactics to get the ‘verse buzzing about cool creative endeavors.
+We aim to generate success together, using fresh tactics to get the ‘verse buzzing about cool creative endeavors.
 Come in and join us…

 —Ann